Turmeric Milk in Pregnancy – Benefits and Side-Effects

 If plain turmeric milk sounds bland, then you can make it better by turning it into turmeric tea.
 However, it is important to be careful of the dose of turmeric you are having during your pregnancy, as too much of it will only impact you.

-A recent study in 2019 reported curcumin intake was associated with reduced body weight.
-However, it is important to consume turmeric in small quantities during pregnancy and after consulting your doctor about this purpose.
+A recent study in 2019 reported that curcumin intake was associated with reduced body weight.
+However, it is important to consume turmeric in small quantities during pregnancy and after consulting your doctor for this purpose.

 Curcumin, the turmeric plant’s main ingredient, has the potential to reduce endometrial cell development and modify oestrogen sensitivity.
 Although this impact helps alleviate endometriosis, it might interfere with an embryo’s ability to implant.
 Its ability to kill cancer cells gives it a side effect that could disrupt early embryonic development.
 Turmeric may perhaps prevent pregnancy, although more research is needed.